qyang-nj/llios/macho_parser/docs/LC_dylib.md

 };
 ```

-All these `LC_*_DYLIB` commands use the same `dylib_command` struct. `LC_ID_DYLIB` exists in the dynamic library (`MH_DYLIB`), and `LC_LOAD_DYLIB` and `LC_LOAD_WEAK_DYLIB` are in the binary (could be any macho-o type) that links dynamic libraries.
+## LC_ID_DYLIB
+`LC_ID_DYLIB` only exists in dynamic libraries (.dylib), whose mach-o type is `MH_DYLIB`.
+This command stores the install name of the dylib.

 ### Install name
-The most important field of `struct dylib` is `name`, library's path name, aka, install name.
-An install name is just a filepath embedded within a dynamic library which tells the linker where that library can be found at runtime.
-To specify the install name, we pass `-install_name <path>` to the static linker at build time.
+An install name is actually a filepath embedded within a dynamic library.
+It tells the dynamic linker (`dyld`) where that library can be found at runtime.
+To specify the install name, we can pass `-install_name <path>` to the static linker (`ld`) at build time.
 For an existing library, we can use `install_name_tool` to change it.

-It's worth noting that install name is a property of the dylib itself, so all the binaries linked against the same dylib contain the same install name.
+The install name is a property of the dylib itself, so all the binaries linked against the same dylib contain the same search path.
+For example, `libswiftCore.dylib` has an install name "/usr/lib/swift/libswiftCore.dylib".
+When a binary links against `libswiftCore.dylib`, the linker will add `LC_LOAD_DYLIB` command, whose the content is "/usr/lib/swift/libswiftCore.dylib", to the binary.
+At runtime, the dynamic linker will look for `libswiftCore.dylib` at "/usr/lib/swift/".

+The absolute path works for pre-installed system dylibs, but it won't work with a 3rd party dylib.
 One way to work around this is to use `@rpath`, which let the dylib user to customize the search path (see `LC_RPATH` section below).

 ##### Learn more
 [Linking and Install Names](https://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html)

+## LC_LOAD_DYLIB / LC_LOAD_WEAK_DYLIB
+Each `LC_LOAD_DYLIB` and `LC_LOAD_WEAK_DYLIB` stores an install name of a dylib which is used by the binary.
+The binary can be an executable or another dylib.

+`LC_LOAD_DYLIB` indicates the dylib is required.
+If the dylib cannot be found at runtime, the app will crash on launch.
+Conversely, `LC_LOAD_WEAK_DYLIB` indicates the dylib is optional.
+The app should handle the case when a weak dylib is missing.

+## LC_REEXPORT_DYLIB

 ## LC_RPATH
 ``` c